godaddy-wordpress/block-gallery/readme.txt

 * New Add support for adding a primary caption to the Carousel block
 * New Add font size option for the Stacked gallery block
 * Tweak: Improve UI of the slider arrows within the editor
-* Tweak: Improve help language of the slider autoplay setting for better context and understanding
+* Tweak: Improve help language of the Slider Settings panel for better context and understanding
 * Tweak: Improve UI of the ResponsiveTabsControl component
 * Tweak: Add slider controls to global transforms
 * Fix: Improve display of fullwidth images in the Stacked gallery block